virtual-labs/exp-solution-system-linear-equation-dei/experiment/theory.md

-Aim: It is well known that various physical situations are modelled in terms of systems of linear equations.
-The aim of this experiment is to enable the user to appreciate the mathematics behind the consistency of such a system and to provide insight to the user to view the applications in the right perspective.
-This experiment is not focused on learning methods for finding solution(s) of a given system of linear equations.
-However, examples of common use displaying standard methods for finding solutions have been discussed.
 #### 1. System of linear equations:
 Let us consider a system of two linear equations in three variables given below:<br>
 ax<sub>1</sub>+bx<sub>2</sub>+cx<sub>3</sub>=r <br>